 “What happens if you put a few scientists on soapboxes on a busy street?
 We’ll tell you what happens: People who don’t usually think about science get to hear about it first hand, from scientists who don’t necessarily have shaggy beards and odd matching shoes, but who do know how to share their passion for experimentation, discovery and innovation.
 Soapbox Science is a grass-roots approach to taking science to the public.
-No fancy festivals; no stuffy lecture-theatres: just some of the world’s top women in science, a couple of silly props, a dash of summer showers, and lots of unsuspecting visitors.
+No fancy festivals; no stuffy lecture-theatres: just some of the world’s top women and non-binary scientists, a couple of silly props, a dash of summer showers, and lots of unsuspecting visitors.
 It’s street theatre with a difference.
 And we aim to make a difference!”

 Sumner & Pettorelli, Soapbox Science Founders